 The Russian response to a sneeze is pretty straightforward: A simple будьте здоровы (“be healthy”) will suffice.
 But things get a bit more interesting if you sneeze while someone else is talking.
 If that happens, the interrupted speaker will often say правду говорю, or “I’m telling the truth.”
 A little defensive, aren’t we?

-Whether you’re doling out blessings or making weather predictions, it’s useful to know how to respond when you’re traveling and someone nearby sneezes.
+Whether you’re doling out blessings or making weather predictions, it’s useful to know how to say bless you in different languages.
 Just don’t forget your Airborne.